Rarity: Common mount with rare breed

 - There's 4 old reference sheet reflecting real life gecko colors and genetics.
 I considered it as overcomplicated and confusing for usage in ARPG, so I created simplified sheet.

-- While creating describtion I searched: crocs, turtles, various geckos, snakes and comodo dragons to get some basic idea what is atleast remotly possible for such large lizards.
+- While creating description I searched: crocs, turtles, various geckos, snakes and comodo dragons to get some basic idea what is at least remotely possible for such large lizards.

 - You can see old outdated information log here.